Wireless Set Number 10: Into service

-The first experimental sets arrived in July 1942 and were used on a two-stage link between Horsham and Berkeley Court on Baker Street, London.
+The first experimental sets arrived in July 1942 and were used on a two-stage link between Horsham and 64 Baker Street in London.
 Overwater testing followed between Ventnor on the Isle of Wight and Beachy Head on the south coast.
 A production order was sent in early 1944.

-The first operational use occurred shortly after D-Day when the transceiver at Beachy Head moved to Cherbourg.
+The first operational use occurred shortly after D-Day when the transceiver at Beachy Head was moved to Cherbourg.
 As the Allies advanced into Europe, repeaters were created up by connecting two No. 10 trailers back-to-back with conventional telephone wiring, allowing messages to be relayed over longer distances.
 Where long-distance landlines were available, these were used to extend the connections between stations.

 The result was a network of landlines and No. 10 sets that eventually stretched from Germany back to London.
 In April and May 1945, a network of seven repeaters linked 21st Army Group with its various field headquarters.
 The sets were extremely successful.
 In the entirety of the war, Field Marshal Bernard Montgomery's headquarters lost a direct line to London for a total of one hour.

 In post-war debriefings, German radio engineers boasted that they were able to gather British signals with ease.
 Careful examination of these claims revealed that No. 10 communications had not only never been intercepted, but that the Germans were entirely unaware of its existence.

 Post-war

 During the late-war period, the klystron tube had also improved to become a useful system.
 In contrast to the magnetron, the klystron is a true amplifier, accepting a low-power input signal across a range of frequencies and then outputting it at much higher power.
 This allowed communications systems to be constructed using frequency division multiplexing.
-As this was already widely used in telephony for use with coaxial cable connections, Bell Labs selected this solution for their TD-2 network that was built across the United States during the early 1950s and in many other countries during the later 1950s.
+As this was already widely used in telephony with coaxial cable connections, Bell Labs selected this solution for their TD-2 network that was built across the United States during the early 1950s and in many other countries during the later 1950s.

-In contrast, PCM was used mostly in military roles before being picked up for civilian uses.
-Among its most enthusiastic users was the General Post Office, which at that time ran the long distance calling services in the UK.
-They introduced a series of PCM-based systems that allowed long-distance links to be much further apart as they could cleanly rebuild the original series of pulses even with very low signal levels.
-In 1968 the company started the first all-PCM digital exchange, with no analog signals until they reached the customer's local exchange.